dpiegdon/tiny-temp-humidity-sensor/README.md

 * Switch UART to inverted level (defines in sensor.c) and use a >=10k pull-down resistor on the UART line.
 If you don't do this, the radio will transmit almost all the time, except when sending '0' bits.
-The current setup is only appropriate for testing with a UART transceiver for your computer.
+The current setup is only appropriate for testing with a UART transceiver connected to your computer.

 * Increase time between transmissions.
-That could be done using a WDT interrupt handler that will count down an integer every 8 seconds and thus can send e.g. every n*8 seconds.
+That could be done using a WDT interrupt handler that counts down an integer every 8 seconds and thus can send e.g. every n*8 seconds.
 WDT interrupt needs to be configured appropriately.